Esri/arcgis-runtime-samples-android/kotlin/delete-features-feature-service/README.md

 ## Use case

-A `FeatureLayer` created using this `SeviceFeatutreTable` that is applied to the `ArcGISMap` will display existing Features and allow a user to delete individual features by tapping on them.
+A `FeatureLayer` created using this `SeviceFeatureTable` that is applied to the `ArcGISMap` will display existing Features and allow a user to delete individual features by tapping on them.

 ## How it works

-1. Create a service feature table from a URL, `ServiceFeatureTable("URL")`
+1. Create a new `ServiceFeatureTable` from a URL
-1. Create a `FeatureLayer` from the service feature table, `FeatureLayer(ServiceFeatureTable)`
+1. Create a `FeatureLayer` from the `ServiceFeatureTable` created in step 1
 1. Detect a tap on a `Feature` and display a `Callout` by invoking `MapView.getCallout()`
 1. Detect a tap on the contents of the `Callout`, asking the user to confirm they wish to delete the `Feature`
 1. Get the `Feature` by querying the `FeatureTable` to obtain the `Feature` instance, invoking `FeatureLayer.getFeatureTable().queryFeaturesAsync()`